GaetanoPiazzolla/spring-boot-patch/README.md

 protected abstract U mapEntityToBean(T entity);
 protected abstract V mapEntityToDTO(T entity);
 ```
-First Param of the class is the JPA entity, the second is the Bean class, and the third is the DTO class.
+The First parameter of the Abstract class generic is the JPA entity, the second is the Bean class, and the third is the DTO class.

 ```java
 @Service